SysBioChalmers/Mouse-GEM/.github/ISSUE_TEMPLATE.md

 ```

 **I hereby confirm that I have:**
-- [ ] Tested my code with [all requirements](https://github.com/SysBioChalmers/yeast-GEM#required-software---user) for running the model
 - [ ] Done this analysis in the `main` branch of the repository
 - [ ] Checked that a similar issue does not exist already
-- [ ] If needed, asked first in the [Gitter chat room](https://gitter.im/SysBioChalmers/yeast-GEM) about the issue

 *Note: replace [ ] with [X] to check the box.
 PLEASE DELETE THIS LINE*